On this page:

 Year 4 | Period 4

-You will learn workplace organization, interior finishes, advanced roof framing and stairs, renovations, building design, energy efficiency, building science, industrial estimating and drawing interpretations.
+You’ll learn about workplace organization, interior finishes, advanced roof framing and stairs, renovations, building design, energy efficiency, building science, industrial estimating and drawing interpretations.

 Training length: 8 weeks